 Just as King Mahabali agrees to grant the land much against warnings given by his guru Shukracharya, Vamana begins to expand.
 With his first step the Brahmin boy covers the whole of earth and with the other step he covers the whole of the skies.
 He then asked King Mahabali where is the space for him to keep his third foot.

-As a footnote, this is all fine about Bali, but what about Vamana? -- It is said that Vamana becasme the guard of the gate of Bali's realm Patala and will remain so forever.
-(Tulsidas' Ramayana).
+As a footnote, this is all fine about Bali, but what about Vamana?
+Did he go back to his Sheshashayi Vishnu form?
+Some say he did, while others maintain that Vamana was so pleased with Bali that he decided to become the guard of the gate of Bali's realm Patala and remains so forever (this ending is seen most notably in Tulsidas' Ramayana).